onomatopoeia69/enye-generator/README.md

 - ⚡ Automatically updates Livewire model properties using Livewire events
 - 🧩 Simple and clean integration into existing Laravel + Livewire projects
 - 🎨 Customizable component views for your UI needs
-- 🖱️ **Generate form fields through an interactive UI — no typing needed**
+- 🖱️ **Generate enye through an interactive UI — no typing needed**

 ---